wwmoraes/site/content/posts/scripts-do-not-scale/index.md

 ---
-title: Scripts don't scale, they give you scriptitis
+title: Scripts don't scale; they give you scriptitis
 description: a tale about the blind spot of enterprise-grade solutions
 date: 2023-04-21T19:09:39+02:00
 draft: true